Tem Lukabu

-Tem Lukabu (born August 6, 1981) is an American football coach and former player who is the outside linebackers coach for the Carolina Panthers of the National Football League (NFL).
-He was previously the defensive coordinator and linebackers coach at Boston College, a position he held from 2020–2022.
-Lukabu spent the 2019 season as the linebackers coach for Cincinnati Bengals of the National Football League (NFL).
+Tem Lukabu (born August 6, 1981) is an American football coach and former player currently serving as the linebackers coach for the Jacksonville Jaguars of the National Football League (NFL).
+Lukabu spent the 2019 season as the linebackers coach for Cincinnati Bengals.
 Lukabu served as a defensive assistant for the Tampa Bay Buccaneers of the NFL from 2012 to 2013 and has coached both linebackers and defensive line at the collegiate level, including stops at the University of Rhode Island, Rutgers University, Colgate University, Florida International University (FIU), and Mississippi State University.

 Early life and playing career

-Lukabu was born in Kinshasa, Democratic Republic of the Congo.
+Lukabu was born in Kinshasa, Zaire.

 Lukabu attended Colgate University, where he was a four-year letterman and three-year starter at linebacker.
 He helped the Raiders to a 31–7 overall record and 18–2 Patriot League mark.
 Colgate won back-to-back Patriot League championships and Lukabu was named the league's Defensive Player of the Year in 2002 and 2003.
 He was an All-Patriot League first team selection and All-Atlantic Region first team both seasons, and was named All-ECAC first team in 2003.
 Lukabu played on Colgate's 2003 team that went 15-1 and advanced to the NCAA Division I-AA national championship game.
 He served as team captain and was an Associated Press All-America third team performer at linebacker.

 Lukabu received a bachelor of arts degree in history with a minor in political science from University in 2004.